pdobsan/pynauty/docs/source/intro.rst

 graphs for isomorphism and to determine their automorphism group.
 It is based on the Nauty_ C procedures.

-The current version is 0.4
+The current version is 0.6.0

-**pynauty**  is compatible only with Python-2.
-A Python-3 version is planned for the future.
+**pynauty**  is compatible with both Python 2.7 and Python 3.5.

 Licence
 -------

-Copyright (c) 2004-2011 Peter Dobcsanyi
+Copyright (c) 2015 Peter Dobsan

 **pynauty** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the